 - The footer widgets area, which appears above the footer.

 The sidebar is optional but if enabled, it will appear on every archive and post page, and also on any page in which you set the theme template to display it.
 Note that by default there is only one sidebar, whose widget content will appear wherever you enable it (all Posts or individual Pages).
 You can't customize the sidebar widgets differently for individual posts and pages unless you use a third-party plugin or write code.
 Another way to customize the sidebar is to use the Beaver Builder plugin to create a Sidebar module in your content layout.

 Beaver Builder Theme default settings for Page Builder

-The Beaver Builder theme's Customizer settings let you set some of the defaults for Page Builder modules.
+Beaver Builder Theme lets you set some of the defaults for Page Builder modules in Customizer.
 This saves time and makes it easy to get conformity in your page layouts site-wide unless you choose to override that behavior.

-Here are some Beaver Builder Theme settings that affect components other than the header, footer, and sidebar:
+Here are some Beaver Builder Theme settings for Page Builder:

 - Accent color